OpenBankProject/OBP-Portal/docs/opey.md

 Built with reusability, flexibility, and modularity, we have tried to adhere as best as possible to SOLID design principles, and used [design patterns](https://refactoring.guru/design-patterns) where applicable.

 Opey frontend is divided into State, Services, Controllers and Types.
 On a basic level, controllers orchestrate between services, which _do stuff_ and state which _knows stuff_.

+### ChatService and RestChatService
+ChatService is the Abstract class and RestChatService a concrete implementation of it.
+This is so that we might be able to implement different protocols i.e. WebSocketChatServices if needed in the future.

+ChatService implements some key features of chat like sending a message, what to do when recieving a token etc.

+Callbacks for streaming and errors are registered in the ChatController class using the .onStreamEvent method.